 Experiencing a loss can cause people to feel lots of different things.
 Try to be understanding of your friend’s reactions as it may be that grief has affected them deeply.

 People can be irritable in ways they’re not normally when grieving, so give them a bit of space for this.

 In time your friend may want to talk about the person they have lost.
 This is often a sign they are managing their grief.

 Giving them the chance to talk may be helpful for them.
 Be patient if you have heard the stories before.
 It is not uncommon for people who are grieving to want to go over the same stories a number of times.

 It’s difficult to see someone you care about upset and crying.
 It is OK to cry too, and is often a good way to express sadness and may help them to feel better.

 Look after yourself

-Taking time out for yourself is important.
+Take time out for yourself.
 It may be exhausting for you to share a loss.
 You may like to do something special for yourself.
 It may also be helpful to talk to someone you trust about how you’re feeling.

 Finding help and information